 And there is no real way for you to stop it.
 The only thing you can do is make sure you have as many layers of security as possible and invest heavily into developing customized financial data security measures to thwart these attempts.
 But what can a small business do in this case?

-Small businesses for the most part do not have the resources to spare to combat brute force hacking.
+Small businesses, for the most part, do not have the resources to spare to combat brute force hacking.
 The best they can do is leverage measures like multi-factor authentication, keep data secured in trusted cloud storage, and hope for the best.
+It’s crucial for small business owners to understand that cybersecurity isn’t just a large company issue; even they are targets.
+Investing in employee training about identifying phishing scams, ensuring software is up to date, and conducting regular audits of data access can also help minimize risks.
+Proactive steps like these can often make a significant difference in deterring attacks.

 There is yet to be a widely available solution to this problem.
 Luckily, however, there is also a severe lack of these types of attacks happening, relative to others.
 Brute force hacking is still an immensely difficult process, and most cybercriminals would rather play the numbers game and send phishing emails, hoping to catch someone on an off day.